 The management of the NCUSIF is responsible for establishing and maintaining effective internal control.
 In planning and performing our fiscal year 2011 audit, we considered the NCUSIF's internal control over financial reporting by obtaining an understanding of the NCUSIF's internal control, determining whether internal controls had been placed in operation, assessing control risk, and performing tests of controls as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the NCUSIF's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the NCUSIF's internal control over financial reporting.
-We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982.
+Accordingly, we do not express an opinion on the effectiveness of the NCUSIF's internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982.